By Dan Chalcraft

 Understanding his clients

 Each individual is unique.
 No two people are exactly the same, and cerebral palsy is no different.
 Each person with cerebral palsy is affected in his or her own unique way.
-Don Renaud, a lawyer at CAMPBELL, RENAUD Trial Lawyers, who represents people living with the life-long condition as a result of birth trauma, felt that he needed to have more involvement with the CP community in order to better understand his diverse clients.
+Don Renaud, a lawyer at Renaud Law Group, who represents people living with the life-long condition as a result of birth trauma, felt that he needed to have more involvement with the CP community in order to better understand his diverse clients.

 Don became a board member of the Cerebral Palsy Association of British Columbia in 2005 and has spent over 15 years as an advisor and volunteer while getting to know many people living with CP.
 “The clients I was working with were generally infants and so I needed to get to know people who were adolescents and young people, older adults, and so on, and understand the whole life process of cerebral palsy,” he says.
 “Because it just didn’t make sense to work with kids and think that you knew what life was going to be like as an adult.
 So that piqued my interest initially.”

 Don believes the general public has a limited understanding of CP, and stated that the Association has done a “stellar job” of getting out there and raising awareness.
 Recently, the Association had an awareness event on May 26th at Robson Square in Vancouver to celebrate Cerebral Palsy Awareness Month, and also holds an annual gala and other public events that help increase understanding of CP.